 Rows 3-13: Repeat Row 2.
 (Piece should measure about 7 inches.)

 Seam the short ends of your piece to form the cowl.
-(I like to use a mattress or whipstitch stitch—there is good how-to here.)
+(I like to use a mattress stitch—how-to here.)

 Weave in the yarn ends.
 Wear!
 Or gift!